A Prospect Theoretic Approach for Trust Management in IoT Networks under Manipulation Attacks: Abstract

 \section{Abstract}

-As Internet of Things (IoT) and Cyber-Physical systems become more ubiquitous and an integral part of our daily lives, it is important that we are able to trust the data aggregate from such systems.
-However, the interpretation of trustworthiness is contextual and varies according to the risk tolerance attitude of the concerned application and varying levels of uncertainty associated with the evidence upon which trust models act.
-Hence, the data integrity scoring mechanisms should have provisions to adapt to varying risk attitudes and uncertainties.
+As Internet of Things (IoT) and Cyber-Physical systems become more ubiquitous in our daily lives, it necessitates the capability to measure the trustworthiness of the aggregate data from such systems to make fair decisions.
+However, the interpretation of trustworthiness is contextual and varies according to the risk tolerance attitude of the concerned application.
+In addition, there exist varying levels of uncertainty associated with an evidence upon which a trust model is built.
+Hence, the data integrity scoring mechanisms require some provisions to adapt to different risk attitudes and uncertainties.

-In this paper, we propose a Bayesian inference model and a prospect theoretic framework for data integrity scoring that quantify the trustworthiness of data collected from IoT devices in the presence of adversaries who manipulate the data.
-We consider an imperfect anomaly monitoring mechanism that monitors the data being sent from each device and classifies the outcome as {\em not compromised,} {\em compromised,} and {\em cannot be inferred}.
-These outcomes are conceptualized as a multinomial hypothesis of a Bayesian inference model with three parameters which are then used for calculating a utility value on how reliable the aggregate data is.
-We use a prospect theory inspired approach to quantify this data integrity score and evaluate the trustworthiness of the aggregate data from the IoT framework.
-Furthermore, we also model the system using the traditionally used expected utility theory and compare the results with that obtained using prospect theory.
-As decisions are based on how the data is fused, we propose two measuring models-- one optimistic and another conservative.
-The proposed framework is validated using extensive simulation experiments.
-We show how data integrity scores vary under a variety of system factors like attack intensity and inaccurate detection.
+In this paper, we propose a prospect theoretic framework for data integrity scoring that quantifies the trustworthiness of the collected data from IoT devices in the presence of adversaries who try to manipulate the data.
+In our proposed method, we consider an imperfect anomaly monitoring mechanism that tracks the transmitted data from each device and classifies the outcome (trustworthiness of data) as {\em not compromised,} {\em compromised,} or {\em undecided}.
+These outcomes are conceptualized as a multinomial hypothesis of a Bayesian inference model with three parameters.
+These parameters are then used for calculating a utility value via prospect theory to evaluate the reliability of the aggregate data at an IoT hub.
+In addition, to take into account different risk attitudes, we propose two types of fusion rule at IoT hub-- optimistic and conservative.

+Furthermore, we put forward asymmetric weighted moving average (AWMA) scheme to measure the trustworthiness of aggregate data in presence of On-Off attacks.
+The proposed framework is validated using extensive simulation experiments for both uniform and On-Off attacks.
+We show how trust scores vary under a variety of system factors like attack magnitude and inaccurate detection.
+In addition, we measure the trustworthiness of the aggregate data using the well-known expected utility theory and compare the results with that obtained by prospect theory.
+The simulation results reveal that prospect theory quantifies trustworthiness of the aggregate data better than expected utility theory.